-During the 2014 Session, the North Carolina Legislature enacted Session Law 2014-100 which required the Department of Commerce to develop a plan for the transfer of the information and capabilities of CFS to the Government Data Analytics Center (GDAC) within the Office of Information Technology Services.
-Commerce worked in collaboration with GDAC to develop the business and system requirements for the new system, including enhancing the technology utilized for system processing and storage, improving data integrity, updating system documentation, and enhancing system outputs.
+During the 2014 Session, the General Assembly enacted Session Law 2014-100 which required the Department of Commerce to develop a plan for the transfer of the information and capabilities of CFS to GDAC.
+Commerce worked closely with GDAC to develop the business and system requirements for the new system.
 In 2015, LEAD and GDAC migrated the historical CFS data from its mainframe computing environment into the GDAC server-based environment.
 This included the migration of over 100 gigabytes of data as well as an inventory and classification of all historical data files and elements.